bobjones777/Getting-and-Cleaning-Data/README.md

 7. Appropriately label the data set with descriptive variable names.
 8. Get the average of each variable for each activity and each subject.
 9. Write the average data set into a txt file.

+Description of all the objects in the script refers to [CodeBook](https://github.com/bobjones777/Getting-and-Cleaning-Data/blob/master/CodeBook.md).